GhanshyamCSA/Splunk-Installation-Guide/README.md

-Click on url shown below
+Click on url as shown in below image